alinalihassan/pyLesma/docs/examples.md

 else
 	print('less than 23')

-if something is not number \ # Continuing statement onto next line
+if false \ # Continuing statement onto next line
+	and true

-		and true # Indentaion requires tabs only print('They are not the same')
+	print('They are not the same')

 for x in 0..40 # For loop using a range